 Be escorted by an expert , who will offer insightful talks on various topics and be available for informal discussions, enriching your travel experience.

-Visit Sir Clough Williams-Ellis’s most famous creation, Plas Brondanw Garden, which was his home for more than 70 years.
-Then travel to Portmeirion, also designed by Williams-Ellis, which served as the setting for the TV series The Prisoner.
-Afterwards, visit the expansive Bodnant Garden, with views across Conwy Valley.
+Discover the whimsical world of Portmeirion, a fantastical folly village in North Wales dreamt up by Sir Clough Williams-Ellis.
+The visionary architect spent five decades crafting this Italianate masterpiece to prove that beauty and imagination could enhance the natural landscape without spoiling it.
+Portmeirion also served as the setting for the TV series The Prisoner.
+Afterwards, visit Bodnant Garden, which features views across Conwy Valley.
 With its intimate corners, sweeping lawns, grand terraces and verdant woodland, Bodnant lays claim to possessing many gardens within one across its expansive grounds.
 Marvel at the stunning Laburnum in full spring bloom.

 This morning, visit Powis Castle and admire its world-famous terraced garden that boasts stunning vistas from its series of terraces, embellished by clipped yews and herbaceous borders.
-Stop in at Sir Roy Strong’s garden, The Laskett, which has continued to evolve since works began there in 1974.
+Back in England, stop in at Sir Roy Strong’s garden, The Laskett, which has continued to evolve since works began there in 1974.
 Roy is the former director of the Victoria & Albert Museum in London.

 Enjoy a visit to Great Dixter, the family home of gardener and gardening writer Christopher Lloyd.
 The garden, and his writings about it, were the focus of his energy and enthusiasm for the better part of his life.
 Admire the property’s wildflower meadow and long border with hot colours.
 Continue to Sissinghurst to see the 1930s White Garden created by Vita Sackville-West and her husband.

 Today, visit Chartwell, the magnificent home and gardens of Sir Winston Churchill.
 The house is still much as it was when the Churchill family lived here, with pictures, books and personal mementoes evoking the career and wide-ranging interests of this influential family.
-Our tour ends at The May Fair Hotel in London at approximately 3.00 pm.
+Our tour ends in London at approximately 3.00 pm.

 Select a date or submit general enquiry